BeardyMike/WhosCalling/README.md

 <img src="https://user-images.githubusercontent.com/42244545/166451751-e3d11029-15fe-4ba8-bcb5-74d8688bfd4d.jpg" width="100">
 SMHotKey has been cleaned up and brought into this git, as I use the two for professional purposes.
 If the featureset grows or requires lots of updates, I may break it out to its own git.
 But for now, it's a part of WhosCalling.

+# Settings GUI
+The settings gui is now greatly improved with a fancy gui.
+Images and setting update in real time, and are locked in when you press save.
+The gui is pure AHK, and proves that modern gui designs can be made within AHK.
+We just have to be a bit smarter about what we use and how we prepare it.